sda-community-plugins/Fortify-SCA/README.md

 Note: this plugin is designed to be used with [Static Code Analyzer](https://www.microfocus.com/en-us/products/static-code-analysis-sast/overview) standalone or when integrated with [Software Security Center](https://www.microfocus.com/en-us/products/software-security-assurance-sdlc/overview).

+The plugin requires that Fortify SCA Tools has already been installed on the machine where the DA Agent.

 ### Installing the plugin